 This is a real sign near my house.
-Or at least, it’s a scribbled version of a real sign, but the language is the same.
-This sign lives in the parking lot of a chain grocery store where I get my kombucha, and I think about it a lot.
+Or at least, it’s a scribbled version of it but the language is the same.
+The sign lives in the parking lot of a chain grocery store where I get my kombucha and I think about it a lot.

-For folks that don’t know, I am content designer.
-A basic summary of my job is this: I make sure that the language in a user experience is doing its job.
+For folks that don’t know, I work as a content designer.
+I make sure that the language in a user experience is doing its job.
 What’s the job of language?
-You could say to communicate an idea, sure, but that’s vague and limiting.
-Language does more than convey.
-It persuades, it reassures, it triggers emotional responses, it obviates potential problems.
+You could say to communicate an idea, but language does more than convey.
+It persuades, it reassures, it triggers emotional responses, and it obviates potential problems.
 It’s the most powerful framework we have to manage human perception and behavior.

 What my job looks like is asking a lot of questions: